mrslv-bss/yorbox/README.md

 <hr>

-At first, a list of the components we need:
+A list of the main components we need:
 1. LCD Display 2x16 (**x4 F-M adapter** (**x8** for wire extension))
 2. Sensor button (**x3 F-M adapter** (**x6** for wire extension))
 3. Servo (**x3**)